ShoYamanishi/SDFont/README.md

 Copyright (c) 2019 Shoichiro Yamanishi

-Wailea is released under MIT license.
+SDFont is released under MIT license.
 See `LICENSE` for details.

 # Contact